Patrick Califia: Personal life

 Califia has a son, Blake Califia-Rice (born October 1999), to whom his ex-partner, Matt Rice, a trans man, gave birth.

 Califia has said that, since the 1990s, he has had fibromyalgia.

 Califia has said he incorporates elements of Mormonism in his approach to life.
 One tenet of Mormonism he said he believes in is "if the truth has been revealed to you and you don't speak out, you are culpable for any wrongs that are committed in those realms of life."

 Transition

 In 1999, Califia decided to begin hormone replacement therapy as a part of his transition.
-Califia had considered sex reassignment in his twenties, but had been hesitant, for one reason, because there were many dangers to the surgery at that time.
+Califia had considered sex reassignment in his twenties, but had been hesitant as there were many dangers to the surgery at that time.
 He also hesitated because his career had been built around a reputation as a lesbian writer and activist.
 Califia had entered age-related perimenopause when he began his transition.
 He has stated that being a man or a woman was never a good fit for him but sex reassignment seemed to be the most reasonable option.